Free Legal Dictionary – User Supplied Legal Definitions

 Stare Decisis: (lat.) to stand by that which was decided; the legal principle that a lower court will follow that which a previous case has already determined

-Statute of Limitations: the statutory law establishing the time a plaintiff sues or be forever barred
+Statute of Limitations: the statutory Law establishing the time a plaintiff sues or is forever barred

 Stipulation: An agreement by the attorneys on both sides about some aspect of the case